Wolverine971/9takes/src/blog/people/creators/Joe-Rogan.md

 ### Joe Rogan is an Enneagram Type 8

 Type 8s, known as The Challengers, are characterized by their desire to assert dominance and control their environment.

-They seek to protect themselves by gathering strength.
-This strength can be in the form of physical strength, wealth, power, or even wisdom.
-They do because somewhere in their childhood, they received the message that it was not ok to be weak.
+They seek to protect themselves by getting stronger.
+Their strength can take many forms, physical strength, wealth, power, or even wisdom.
+They do this because somewhere in their childhood, **they got the message that it was not ok to be weak**.
 Often, 8s can remember a time when they were vulnerable and taken advantage of.

 So, the typical 8s coping mechanism is to armor up and remove any perceived vulnerabilities.

+<div class="iframe-container">
+<iframe width="560" height="315" src="https://youtube.com/embed/5i0jPUArFH8?si=MDOPEEVUdnu_NaOW" title="Joe Rogan being motivational" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+</div>

-They are natural leaders characterized by self-confidence, resilience, and a direct approach to life.
+Enneagram Type 8s are natural leaders characterized by self-confidence, resilience, and a direct approach to life.
 8s have been known to unintentionally intimidate others.
 They also tend to confront life head-on and are always up to a challenge.
 Fear is not a factor for 8s 😉.

 Rogan epitomizes this type.
 He has had multiple careers, from stand-up comedian to UFC commentator, Fear Factor host, and host of the most popular podcast in the world, the Joe Rogan Experience.
 Most people only attempt to do some of the things Joe has done.
 But Joe likes a challenge.
 Joe is an 8, and he knows that every challenge he faces only makes him stronger.

-<div class="iframe-container">
-<iframe width="560" height="315" src="https://youtube.com/embed/5i0jPUArFH8?si=MDOPEEVUdnu_NaOW" title="Joe Rogan being motivational" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
-</div>

 ## Characteristics of Joe Rogan that align with Type 8

 ### Direct yet open

-Rogan is assertive and direct.
 When outsiders comment on Rogan's podcast, they marvel at how nonchalant and unrefined he is.

 Joe can talk this way because he is not hiding anything.
 Joe approaches life with a brash honesty that he uses to get to the root of the matter.
 It is both disarming and refreshing, and it makes the people he interviews feel like Joe is an open book, so they become an open book.
 For example, when he interviewed <a href="/blog/famous-enneagram-types/Elon-Musk" >Elon Musk</a>, he was so chill that Elon felt comfortable smoking a joint.

 Watch the clip here of <a style="font-weight: bold;" class="external-link" target="_blank" rel="noopener noreferrer" href="https://www.youtube.com/watch?v=8Nael8xcSus&t=6s">Joe Rogan and Elon smoking and joking.</a>